 With the removal of the mock limestone (concrete) bund wall at the Europa Road frontage of the tanks, the original limestone ashlar blockwork of the original tank walls will be revealed for the first time in generations, as well as drastically improving the visibility on Europa Road for road users and pedestrians alike, reducing the chance of accidents in an accident-prone section of road.
 This will also unlock the creation of a public pavement with flowering plants, trees, seating and a long-awaited pedestrian crossing on Europa Road, in front of the tanks.

 The proposals also take into account the long-term future-proofing of the heritage tanks and through the creation of the public pavement on the East side of Europa Road, the option of having an entrance for any future uses that a government of the day might determine, becomes a reality.

-The majority of interested parties that have been awaiting approval of the development are Gibraltarian families looking to capitalise on the larger apartment layouts, the unique site location, magnificent views and the range of amenities offered.
+The majority of interested parties that have been awaiting approval of the development are Gibraltarian families looking to capitalize on the larger apartment layouts, the unique site location, magnificent views, and the range of amenities offered.